FFT (extension)

 );

 For real-input transforms, the transformed axis follows the standard half-spectrum shape rule: input length n produces n / 2 + 1 complex values using integer division.
-Inverse real transforms need an explicit output length when odd and even original signal sizes would otherwise be ambiguous.
+When irfft receives n = None, it infers the output length as 2 * (input_len - 1).
+That matches even-length round trips; for odd original lengths it silently returns one element too short, so pass Some(original_len).

 Planned Extensions

-The remaining FFT families are planned but not part of the initial surface:
+The remaining FFT families are planned but not part of the initial API:

 Operation family Purpose